GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/02-quickstart-docker.md

 > many different images you might have on your system, thus conserving a great
 > deal of space.
 The way these layers are built have a one to one correspondence
 > with each instruction in a `Dockerfile`.
 (As an interesting technical note,
-> each instruction actually runs in *its* own container while building the
+> each instruction runs in _its_ own container while building the
 > image).
 >
 > The idea of container isolation may sound like a virtual machine, but a key